Acceptance Criteria

 Check-In

-A brief disclosure where you share something about what's up for you and how you are, revealing thoughts, feelings, distractions or needs.
+A brief disclosure where you share something about what's up for you and how you are, revealing thoughts, feelings, distractions, or needs.

 Chosen Values

-A set of principles a team (or an organization) has chosen to collectively adopt to guide their behavior in the context of their collaboration.
+A set of principles that a team (or an organization) has chosen to collectively adopt to guide their behavior in the context of their collaboration.

 Circle